 - October 2, 2018 – DHCS hosted

-The 21st Century CURES Act, signed into law in 2016, requires that States set up an EVV system to verify that services for all Medicaid-funded personal care and home health care services occurred.
-Under the Act, an EVV system must electronically verify the following service components:
+The 21st Century Cure Act, signed into law in 2016, requires that States set up an electronic system to verify Medicaid-funded personal care and home health care services requiring an in-home visit by a provider.
+Under the Act, an electronic visit verification (EVV) system must electronically verify the following service components:

 -